execution-flows/fy/documentation_site/docs/tutorial/method/methods_using_properties.md

     def -> str:
         return "Hello world!"
 ```
-#### Implementing a Abstract
+#### Adding the Abstract Property
+Since the method `greet` is using the abstract `greeting` property, it needs an abstract declaration of the same property so it can be properly converted into Python code.
 ```fy title="Declaring a Abstract Property"
 property greeting: str
 ```

 ### Generated Python Code
-The _Execution Flow_ tool automatically converts the above definitions into Python classes and mixins.
-Here’s how the generated Python code looks.
+The _Execution Flow_ tool converts the above definitions into Python classes and mixins that look like the following code.
 #### Main Flow Class
 ```py linenums="1"
 from base.execution_flow_base import ExecutionFlowBase